hungngocphat01/airflow-pipeline-japan-trade/README.md

    - Project ID: `<YOUR PROJECT ID>`

 ### Run the pipeline
-1. Manually load the file `custom_1988_2020.csv` (from the _first_ dataset listed above) to **the root of your cluster HDFS** (due to practical limitations of my Internet connection, this should be done manually).
+1. Manually load the file `custom_1988_2020.csv` (from the _first_ dataset listed above) to **the root directory of your HDFS** (very heavy, downloading it directly to the cluster seems like a better idea).
    ```bash
    wget <URL> -O custom_1988_2020.csv.zip
    unzip custom_1988_2020.csv.zip
    hadoop dfs -put custom_1988_2020.csv hdfs://
    ```
 2. Run the DAG from the local Airflow dashboard.
 3. Done.
-All three datasets should be loaded into Apache Hive running in the cluster.
+All three datasets should be loaded into Apache Hive running on Dataproc.

 ### Manual works
 The data has been transformed and stored to Apache Hive for further analytics.
 Below steps are expected to be done manually.